 The most visited part of the park, it proved to be an excellent way to start our trip.

 At one point this canyon was a teeming population center.
 Music echoed.
 People laughed, danced, ate and lived.
-Hundreds of years later it was only a past partner and I in the canyon with a pair of ravens almost seeming to stand sentry over the canyon itself.
+Hundreds of years later it was only someone and I in the canyon with a pair of ravens almost seeming to stand sentry over the canyon itself.

 The following day we talked to the staff at the Visitor’s Center.
 In the coming days, the staff and volunteers who worked at Hovenweep were to become very well-known to us.
 They were a wealth of information and gladly answered all our questions.

-We decided to head to some outlier ruins ~4 miles away. a past partner was not in the mood to hike via the trail that lead to the ruins.
+We decided to head to some outlier ruins ~4 miles away. someone was not in the mood to hike via the trail that lead to the ruins.

 We saw more of the towers that Hovenweep is justly famous for.

 On our hiking through the ruins, we saw a ranger on patrol.
 Over the course of our trip, we would get to know the ranger well.
 As with the rest of the staff, she was a wealth of knowledge and advice.
 She kindly offered to take us on an impromptu tour of the painted hands below the main trail.
 Normally off-limits to park visitors unless accompanied by park staff.